dahlia/fedikit/README.rst

 - Special touch for interoperability with Mastodon and few other popular fediverse software

+Currently this project in general is not well documented, but you can find some examples in the `examples/` directory.

 .. _Activity Vocabulary: https://www.w3.org/TR/activitystreams-vocabulary/
 .. _HTTP Signatures: https://tools.ietf.org/html/draft-cavage-http-signatures-12
 .. _ActivityPub: https://www.w3.org/TR/activitypub/